dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 <img src="project_05_files/plots/Cumulative Number of Issues Created-1.png" width="86%" />

 > **Note:** In the plot above, the blue solid line represents the trend
-> of the data and solid grey vertical lines represent the 1st day of
+> of the data and dotted grey vertical lines represent the 1st day of
 > year.

 We note that the first 11 months (from May 2013 to March 2014) of the